woodworm83/EventSourcingDotNet/README.md

 * `EventValidationResult.Fail(Exception)`\
   The event cannot be applied in the current state of the aggregate or it would lead to an inconsistent state.\
   The method takes an Exception parameter which expresses why this event cannot be applied.

+## Define your events

+Create a record for each and every event happening on your aggregates.
+An event must implement the `IDomainEvent` interface to be accepted as a valid event.

 ## Update Aggregate State